 Grammatophyllum is a genus of 13 currently known orchid species.
 The name is derived from the Greek words "gramma" (a line or streak or mark) and "phyllon" (leaf), referring to the parallel leaf veins or the markings of the perianth.
-This epiphytic genus occurs in dense rainforest from Indo-China, to Indonesia, the Philippines, New Guinea, and the Southwest Pacific islands.
+This epiphytic genus occurs in the dense rainforest from Indo-China to Indonesia, the Philippines, New Guinea, and the Southwest Pacific islands.

 Grammatophyllums grow well in moderate light intensity.
 Morning sun is best, until about noon.
 Observation of the leaf structure can be your best guide to the correct light conditions for which a type is particularly suited.
-Lime green colored foliage is an indication of proper light.
-Dark green foliage, while very attractive, is not conducive to the plant reaching it's full blooming potential.
-Yellow colored foliage indicates too much light.
+Lime green-colored foliage is an indication of proper light.
+Dark green foliage, while very attractive, is not conducive to the plant reaching its full blooming potential.
+Yellow-colored foliage indicates too much light.
 In very mild climates, most members of this can be grown out of doors, with protection from the hot summer sun, and the colder nights of winter.

 The ideal annual temperature range for most members of the genus Grammatophyllum are 75 to 85 °F (24 to 30 °C) during the day and 55 to 60 °F (13 to 16 °C) at night.
 Plants will tolerate temperatures to 45 °F (10 °C) and up to 100 °F (38 °C) for short periods.
-At higher temperatures, air circulation and humidity must be increased or damage can occur.
+At higher temperatures, air circulation and humidity must be increased, or damage can occur.

 Grammatophyllums enjoy frequent watering, during their growing period, but will not tolerate wet feet for extended periods.
 However, when growth is completed, a 2 or 3 week rest period should follow to allow the growths to mature.
 Generally speaking, the growing season extends from March to October.
-The frequency of watering is relative to the container, the temperature, air circulation, and the amount of water retained in medium in the container.
-Watering should be done, so the roots are approaching dryness, before rewatering.
+The frequency of watering is relative to the container, the temperature, air circulation, and the amount of water retained in the medium in the container.
+Watering should be done, so the roots are approaching dryness before rewatering.
 In the warmer periods, several waterings a week can be done, without worry, if the roots can dry quickly.
-The roots are sensitive to fertilizer salt build up, so clear water flushes are necessary for good growth.
+The roots are sensitive to fertilizer salt build-up, so clear water flushes are necessary for good growth.

 Grammatophyllum plants should be fed consistently, when in full growth.
-During the spring through early fall, fertilizing every 7 days, with several clear waterings in between, will make your Grammatophyllum plants happy.
+During the spring through early fall, fertilizing every seven days, with several clear waterings in between, will make your Grammatophyllum plants happy.
 In the late fall through winter, a light feeding once a month will suffice.

 The fertilizer formula should match the potting medium.
 Use 20-10-20 with tree fern, charcoal, or various inorganic aggregates, but use 30-10-10 with fir bark.
 We recommend non-urea based fertilizers at half strength.
-Non urea fertilizers provide 100% immediately available nitrogen, which urea based fertilizers do not.
+Non-urea fertilizers provide 100% immediately available nitrogen, which urea-based fertilizers do not.

-The potting medium must be well-drained, i.e. coarse fir bark, lava rock, pieces of broken pottery, chunks of tree fern, hardwood charcoal, etc. so that the roots can be wet, but then dry quickly.
+The potting medium must be well-drained, i.e., coarse fir bark, lava rock, pieces of broken pottery, chunks of tree fern, hardwood charcoal, etc. so that the roots can be wet, but then dry quickly.